-3. The Effects of the Irradiation on the Meat
+The action of the Irradiation on the Meat

-3.1.
-The Microbial Safety
+The Microbial food Safety

-The Microbial safety is a critical aspect of the meat production and the consumption, as these products can be a source of various harmful microorganisms that can cause the foodborne illness.
+The Microbial food safety is a critical aspect of the meat production and the consumption, as these products can be a source of the various harmful microorganisms that can cause the food-borne diseases.
 The Meat products are potentially contaminated with various pathogens, such as the Salmonella, the Escherichia coli, the Campylobacter, and the Listeria monocytogenes, leading to severe illness or the death in vulnerable populations [9-16].

 Contamination might occur at the production, the processing, or the distribution stage, including on the farm, during transport, in the slaughterhouses or the processing facilities, and in the retail outlets or at the home.
 The Improper handling and the storage of the meat products can also increase the risk of contamination.
-The Foodborne illness outbreaks related to the meat have been reported globally, with the various types of products being implicated, including the ground beef, the chicken, the pork, and the processed meats.
-These outbreaks have led to significant public health and economic consequences, highlighting the importance of effective interventions to reduce the risk of the contamination [109-117].
+The Food-borne diseases outbreaks related to the meat have been reported globally, with the various types of products being implicated, including the ground beef, the chicken, the pork, and the processed meats.
+These outbreaks have led to significant public health and economic consequences, highlighting the importance of effective interventions to lower the risk of the contamination [109-117].

 The Irradiation has been studied extensively for its efficacy in reducing the microbial contamination of the meat.
-By exposing the meat to the ionizing radiation, the latter reduces or eliminates the harmful microorganisms that can cause the foodborne illness.
-Previous research showed that the irradiation could effectively reduce levels of the pathogens such as the Salmonella and the Escherichia coli as well as the levels of the spoilage organisms, leading to improve the microbial safety and a reduced the risk of the foodborne illness.
+The Exposing of the meat to the ionizing radiation, the latter lower or eliminates the harmful microorganisms that can cause the food-borne diseases.
+Previous research showed that the irradiation could effectively lower the levels of the pathogens such as the Salmonella and the Escherichia coli as well as the levels of the spoilage organisms, leading to improve the microbial food safety and lower the risk of the food-borne diseases.
 The effectiveness of various types of the ionizing radiation on the meat, including the gamma rays and the e-beams, has been studied [82-91].
 The gamma ray irradiation is more effective than e-beam irradiation is at inhibiting the microbial growth in the meat.
 The UV light effectively eliminates the Salmonella spp., the Pseudomonas, the Micrococcus, and the Staphylococcus on the meat.
-The shelf life of the meat products is extended by eliminating these contaminant ting bacteria.
-The Gamma irradiation at low doses can improve the microbiological safety, ensure safety, and extend the chicken meat's shelf life without affecting the quality.
-Three kGy gamma-irradiated bovine meat reduced the growth of the mesophilic bacteria, the coliforms, and the Staphylococcus aureus.
-The Food and Drug Administration (FDA) determined that a 3.5 kGy gamma ray irradiation dose effectively eliminates the pathogenic microbes from the fresh meat.
-The Irradiation had the effect of slowing the growth of the bacterial cells and deactivating their metabolism.
-The Bacteria are inherently resistant to the effects of the irradiation and, in the lag phase or inactive state will be more resistant.
+The shelf life of the meat products is extended by eliminating these contaminating bacteria.
+The Gamma irradiation at low doses can improve the microbiological food safety, ensure safety, and extend the chicken meat's shelf life without affecting the food quality.
+Three kGy gamma irradiated beef lower the growth of the mesophilic bacteria, the coliforms, and the Staphylococcus aureus.
+The meat and Drug Administration (FDA) determined that a 3.5 kGy gamma ray irradiation dose effectively eliminates the pathogenic microorganisms from the fresh meat.
+The meat Irradiation had the action of slowing the growth of the bacterial cells and deactivating their metabolism.
+The Bacteria are inherently resistant to the action of the irradiation and, in the lag phase or inactive state will be more resistant.
 In contrast, those in the growth phase will be more vulnerable [64-72].